 12. Use Weiman glass cook top cleaner.

-Use this heavy duty cleaner and polish when your glass stove top needs some extra love.
-Shake well and apply to stove top, clean with a scrubbing pad and then buff with a paper towel to shine.
+Use this heavy-duty glass stove top cleaner and polish when your cooktop needs some extra love.
+Shake well and apply to the glass, clean with a scrubbing pad and then buff with a paper towel to shine.

 Other than that, use the daily cleaner spray or cooktop wipes to keep it in mint condition.